Rate and review teas. The most comprehensive tea resource on the web.

 Organic Tea

-What it means for tea to be organic, why organic tea is important, and how one should exercise caution with organic tea.
+What it means for tea to be organic, why organic tea is important, and how to exercise caution with organic labelling.

 Ethical Tea Partnership

-The Ethical Tea Partnership is a non-profit organization funded by member tea companies seeking to promote sustainability and address social issues in tea
+The Ethical Tea Partnership is a non-profit organization funded by member tea companies, seeking to promote address social issues in the tea industry.

 Some tea bags are made out of nylon; nylon is not the most environmentally sustainable choice of material for a tea bag as most nylon is not biodegradable.